Re-Opening at Suntree

 - Other Worship Elements: We will not receive an offering by passing the plates but we will have containers at the back of church for before or after worship to receive your offering.
 Communion will be served in pre-wrapped, individual wafers and cups of juice.
 Gluten-Free elements will also be available.
 The pastors will wear masks unless they are speaking.

-- No Childcare: Due to the difficulty of socially distancing children, we will not offer childcare during worship in the interim.
-We invite families to attend worship together.
-We will have “activity grab bags” for little ones until it feels safe and appropriate to offer nursery care.
+- No Childcare for Two Weeks: Due to the difficulty of socially distancing children, we will not offer childcare during worship for our first two weeks back.
+Nursery and preschool will begin on August 23, and Elementary School on August 30.
+In the interim, we invite families to worship together and will have “activity grab bags” for little ones until it feels safe and appropriate to offer nursery care.

 These guidelines will extend to other events, large and small.
 Please note that any time you visit Suntree, you will be asked to wear a mask, ensure that you have not had symptoms for COVID-19, and socially distance.
 If you are still uncomfortable gathering, or these guidelines would be difficult for you to follow, please know we will continue to offer online worship.
 We will offer worship live streamed at 9:30am for Contemporary, and 11am for Traditional.
 Please note that there is no pressure to regather- we want you to be safe and to help keep your neighbors safe as well!
 Please do not hesitate to reach out to our team if you have any questions at all.
 We look forward to gathering in a socially distanced way very soon.